 - Make sure current and new company directors understand their personal liability and the potential for a competition disqualification order being made against them.
 Provide adequate training commensurate to the director’s role and responsibility.

-- Understand sector specific risks.
+- Understand sector-specific risks.
 For example, gas and telecommunications have their own regulators who work together with the CMA to ensure competition law is adhered to.
-Identify high risk areas in your industry or sector, such as joint tenders, and allocate resources to the high risk areas.
+Identify high-risk areas in your industry or sector, such as joint tenders, and allocate risk management resources to the high-risk areas.

 - Think twice.
-Ideas to carve out markets or to discuss price increases may sound a brilliant idea in difficult market conditions but they may amount to collusion and an anti-competitive agreement.
+Ideas to carve out markets or to discuss price increases may sound a brilliant idea in tough market conditions but they may amount to collusion.

-- Look at contract life cycle management and don’t forget to review competition issues as your company market share may have increased to a dominant position or the guidance on anti-competitive agreements may have changed from when the contract was originally negotiated.
+- Look at contract life cycle management and don’t forget to review competition issues.
+For example, your company's market share may have increased to a dominant position or the guidance on anti-competitive agreements may have changed.
 Take a look at our article on Contract lifecycle management: what you should be doing.

-- Take competition law legal advice if you aren’t sure what amounts to good business practice (for example, exclusivity provisions in high end retail or tech) before committing the company to what could be an anti-competitive agreement.
-If a complaint is made to the CMA or there is a threat of commercial litigation by a third party take urgent advice.
-You may be able to resolve the CMA referral quickly and avoid potential litigation by using alternative dispute resolution (ADR).
+- Take competition law legal advice if you aren’t sure about what amounts to good business practice (for example, exclusivity provisions in high-end retail or tech) before committing your company to an anti-competitive agreement.
+If a complaint is made to the CMA, or there is a threat of commercial litigation by a third party, take urgent advice.
+With the right advice, you may be able to resolve the CMA referral quickly and avoid potential litigation by using alternative dispute resolution (ADR).

-- If you are a start-up that is scaling-up into new EU or non-EEA markets check current EU or domestic anti-competitive legislation to ensure your UK policies are consistent and compliant with the country in which you will be trading.
+- If your company is scaling up into new EU or non-EEA markets check current EU or domestic anti-competitive legislation to ensure your UK policies are consistent and compliant with the country in which you will be trading.